-EXPERIMENT #43: One-shot
+EXPERIMENT #42: ONE-SHOT

 Do you know what this circuit will do?
-Connect the wires according to the Wiring Checklist (noting that the transistor bases are not connected although their wires cross in the schematic).
-Press the switch and release it.
+Connect everything, then press the switch and release it.
 The LED is on for a few seconds and then goes out.
 What effect do you think changing the value of the variable resistor will have?
 Try it.
 The higher the resistance the longer the LED stays on.

 This circuit is a variation of the astable multivibrator and is called a one-shot multivibrator, because the LED comes on once each time the switch is pressed.
-The $33K\Omega$ , variable resistor, and $100\mu$ F control how long the LED is on.
+The $33k\Omega$, variable resistor, and 100μ F control how long the LED is on.
 This circuit can be used as a timer.
 You might use a circuit like this with your microwave oven.
 You press the switch to turn the oven on and have a knob (the variable resistor) to adjust how long the oven stays on; it then shuts off automatically.